 “In the objectives section of your marketing plan, you focus on the ‘what’ and the ‘why’ of the marketing tasks for the year ahead.
 In the implementation section, you focus on the practical, sweat-and-calluses areas of who, where, when and how.
 This is life in the marketing trenches.”

 Of course, achieving marketing objectives will have costs.
 “Your marketing plan needs to have a section in which you allocate budgets for each activity planned," Entrepreneur says.
 It would be beneficial for you to create separate budgets for for internal hours (staff time) and external costs (out-of-pocket expenses).

 Related: Why You Must Have a Business Plan

 6. Make it adaptable based on your audience.

-For example, bankers will be more interested in balance sheets and cash-flow statements, while venture capitalists are looking at the basic business concept and your management team.
+For example, bankers will be more interested in balance sheets and cash-flow statements, while venture capitalists will be looking at the basic business concept and your management team.
 The manager on your team, however, will be using the plan to “remind themselves of objectives.”

 Because of this, make sure that your plan can be modified depending on the audience reading your plan.
 However, keep these alterations limited from one plan to another.
-This means when sharing financial projections, keep that data the same across the board.
+This means that when sharing financial projections, you should keep that data the same across the board.

 7. Explain why you care.

-Whether you’re sharing your plan with an investor, customer, or team member, your plan needs to show that you’re passionate, dedicated, and actually care about your business and the plan.
-You could discuss the mistakes that you've learned, the problems that you’re hoping to solve, listing your values, and what makes you stand out from the competition.
+Whether you’re sharing your plan with an investor, customer or team member, your plan needs to show that you’re passionate and dedicated, and you actually care about your business and the plan.
+You could discuss the mistakes that you've learned, list the problems that you’re hoping to solve, describe your values, and establish what makes you stand out from the competition.

-By explaining why you care about your business creates an emotional connection with others so that they’ll support your organization going forward.
+By explaining why you care about your business you create an emotional connection with others so that they’ll support your organization going forward.